casics/extractor/README.md

 The Extractor function `get_elements(...)` returns a dictionary representation of all the files and subdirectories in a repository.

+The outer dictionary (the value actually returned by `get_elements(...)`) is a wrapper with two key-value pairs: `full_path`, whose value is the full path to the directory on the disk, and `elements`, which is the actual content data.

-The format of the structure is simple and recursive.
+The format of the `elements` structure is simple and recursive.
 Each element is a dictionary with at least the following key-value pairs: the key `'name'` having as its associated value the name of a file or directory, the key `'type'` having as its value either `'dir'` or `'file'`, and the key `'body'` containing the contents of the file or directory.
 In the case of files, the dictionary has two additional keys: `'text_language'`, for the predominant human language found in the text (based on the file header and comments), and `'code_language'`, for the language of the program (if the file represents code).
 In summary:

 * If an item is a directory, the dictionary looks like this: